felixbrucker/autoswitch-miner/README.md

 auto profit switching monitoring software for cpu and gpu mining (nvidia)

-uses nicehash and zpool api (caution: zpool api is buggy and might display abnormal high estimates) via https://github.com/felixbrucker/profitability-service (soon to be integrated as git submodule)
+uses nicehash and zpool api via https://github.com/felixbrucker/profitability-service (soon to be integrated as git submodule)

 ### Prerequisites